What is a structure plan?

 Is it possible to retain the character of Glen Huntly whilst also accommodating growth?

 A structure plan helps to achieve this challenge.
 By retaining the shop fronts, maintaining a consistent street wall height and applying appropriate setbacks above, new development can be accommodated without dominating the existing street view.
-Identifying a few opportunity sites with fewer constraints where development can be concentrated, such as the Eastern and Western Precincts, and the Central Development Opportunity Precinct, means that other areas can remain as they are.
+Identifying a few opportunity sites with fewer constraints where development can be concentrated, means that other areas can remain as they are.
 Transitioning between new taller buildings and existing lower residential areas is a way to develop that is sensitive to the context.
 An activity centre needs to accommodate a variety of land uses and activities and structure plans also help with this as they explore what uses can be accommodated for future needs and where.

 What type of development will be built in the future?